clef2018-factchecking/clef2018-factchecking/README.md

 > python3 subtaskB.py --gold_file_path=<path_to_gold_file> --pred_file=<predicted_results_path>

 where __<path_to_gold_file>__ is the path to the file containing the gold annotations for the tested debate and __<predicted_results_path>__ is the path to the predicted results, which follows the format, described in 'Results File Format' section.

+All of the scorers make calls to the format checkers for the corresponding task

 For Subtask A, which a ranking task, the scorer provides the metrics R-Precision, Average Precision, Recipocal Rank@N, Precision@N.